aiborra11/volatility-calculator/README.md

 Finally, you will be able to analyse the volatility and use it for SL/TP calculations, backtest and realise if you are cutting wins/loses, etc.

-Here is a sample of the volatility XBT experienced the previous month at the moment of publishing this repo (27/10/2020):
+Here is a sample of the volatility XBT experienced the previous month at the moment of publishing this repo (27/10/2020) but feel free to pass any other asset to obtain its volatility:

 ![volatility_index](https://github.com/aiborra11/volatility-calculator/blob/main/output/images/volatility_index.png)